Supreme Court Closes 2017 PIL On Tiger Deaths, Acknowledges Significant Progress In Conservation Efforts

 A significant development in the case came in 2018 when a census reported the presence of 2,967 tigers across 53 tiger reserves in India.
 However, the issue resurfaced in 2023 when 30 tiger deaths were reported within just two months, prompting the Supreme Court to ask the Central government for updated figures on tiger mortality.

-With today’s order, the Supreme Court has effectively closed a chapter in the ongoing efforts to protect India’s tiger population, while also leaving the door open for future legal recourse should the situation require it.
+With today’s order, the Supreme Court closes 2017 PIL which has effectively closed a chapter.
+It is in the ongoing efforts to protect India’s tiger population.
+We could also leave the door open for future legal recourse should the situation require it.

 Facebook